1995parham/Canonical/README.md

 - Evaluation - Technical, management and HR interviews
 - Executive - Hiring Manager and Hiring Lead interviews

-They sent me the Psychometric assessment on Feb 28, 2024.
+They sent me the Psychometric assessment on Feb 28, 2024, and I finished it on Mar 3, 2024.